margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The American Chain, Written in 2010 ##
-As a child, I grew up singing *I Am Proud To Be an American* like many of my peers.
+As a child, I grew up singing 'I Am Proud To Be an American' like many of my peers.
 I never knew what it mean to be an American though.
 In the past campaign and election of President Barack Obama, I gained a stronger sense of the meaning of America.
 The American society consists of unique individuals expressing freedom through their voices, their words, their clothes, and their activities, despite one's gender or race.
 As Crevecoeur explains Americans, "we have no princes for whom we toil, starve, and bleed...Here man is free as he ought to be, nor is this pleasing equality so transitory as many others are".
 The American country gives a sense of opportunity to every unique individual.
 The American people volunteer their time to help other American people.
 If these characteristics of America are not fully true, they are a common goal for what our country will become; we continue to work towards these goals constantly.
 Lazarus illustrates that America welcomes even "the tired, the poor, and the huddled masses yearning to breathe free" (pp. 11-12, 329).

 A little over a year ago, in February 2008, I was at the Barack Obama rally where 18,000 people attended.
 When Mr. Barack Obama began his speech, the responses from everyone in the audience gave a feel of community support.
 Everyone was there for a common reason: to support Mr. Obama, to support the Democrats, and most of all to support the United Sates of America.
 I felt love from each person standing near me.
 Everyone stood in a tight place for over two hours, but I heard no complaints; everyone worked together to make the rally successful.